Qatar–Thailand relations: Economic relations

 Qatar and Thailand have close links in the energy and tourism industries.
 Among the GCC members, Qatar is Thailand's third most important trading partner, and its main supplier of LNG as of 2013, supplanting Yemen in that category.
 Thailand is the most visited health tourism destination for Qataris.
 Around 30,000 Qataris visited Thailand in 2014.

 Qatar's main exports are crude oil, LNG, petroleum-based products, plastics, chemical products, and fertilizers.
 Thailand primarily exports cars, machinery, jewelry, food items and air conditioners to Qatar.
 In 2009, the trade volume between Qatar and Thailand was valued at $3.17 billion.
 This number increased to $4.3 billion 2013.

-The first time Thailand received an LNG shipment from Qatar's main gas company, Qatargas, was in 2011.
+The first time Thailand received an LNG shipment from Qatar's main gas company, QatarEnergy LNG, was in 2011.
 An agreement was signed between the two nations in 2012 for Qatar to supply Thailand with 2 million tonnes of LNG annually for 20 years starting in 2015.
-Qatargas opened a representative office in Bangkok as part of the deal.
+QatarEnergy LNG opened a representative office in Bangkok as part of the deal.
 The first shipment of LNG supplied as per the deal arrived in Thailand in January 2015.
 Qatar's first LNG shipment to Thailand via Q-Max vessel, the largest LNG carrier in the world, came in August 2017.

 Thailand's Siam Cement Group and QatarEnergy jointly subsidized the Long Son petrochemical complex located in south Vietnam in 2014.